 Like many historic places across America, Gilpin County, Colorado is allegedly haunted.

-By the 1920s the settlement had only about 500 residents.
+By the 1920s, the settlement had only about 500 residents.
 Struggling along as a tourist town for years afterward, the town regained some prosperity with the passing of legalized gambling in 1991.

 Masonic Cemetery – Every April 5 and November 1, it is said that a beautiful woman in a black satin dress appears and lays flowers on the grave of John Edward Cameron.
 There are many different rumors for the connection between this ghost and Cameron, who died on November 1, 1887.
 At one time, twelve people gathered at Cameron’s grave on November 1 to see the ghost.
 They were not disappointed — at sunset, the woman appeared as always, but when two of the men tried to grab her, she flew off and vanished on a hill not far from the cemetery.
 The hilltop cemetery is north of the city.

 The Opera House — One of the more famous landmarks in the old mining town is the Central City Opera House.
 Here, some of Colorado’s finest troupes of entertainers performed, and some have seemingly stayed on to perform long after the troupes have left.
 Built in 1878, the national historic Opera House has hosted performances for well over 100 years.
-Unfortunately, shortly after its opening, the Central City mines played out and the Opera House fell into disrepair.
-However, many years later the 550-seat Opera House was saved by a volunteer effort in 1932.
+Unfortunately, shortly after its opening, the Central City mines played out, and the Opera House fell into disrepair.
+However, many years later, the 550-seat Opera House was saved by a volunteer effort in 1932.
 Restoring the Opera House to its former grandeur, performances were brought back to the old Opera House for summer festivals that continue to this day.

-Over the years, numerous back-stage visitors have reported being nearly overwhelmed with the strong (but fleeting) odor of alcohol, which is sometimes accompanied by a stout nudge on the shoulder, or by their hair being lightly ruffled from behind.
+Over the years, numerous back-stage visitors have reported being nearly overwhelmed with the strong (but fleeting) odor of alcohol, which is sometimes accompanied by a stout nudge on the shoulder or by their hair being lightly ruffled from behind.
 While Dougherty seems to be a friendly ghost, the living are always considerably startled when they turn to look and realize that they are alone in the darkened corridor.

 Other reported occurrences have included strange flickering orbs of light that seem to float across a darkened stage and then vanish into the wings.
-The distinct sound of footsteps is also heard in the balcony, thought to be those of a long-departed female patron, Occasional cold spots have been felt which move from one corner to the next backstage.
+The distinct sound of footsteps is also heard in the balcony, thought to be those of a long-departed female patron.
+Occasional cold spots have been felt, which move from one corner to the next backstage.
 Nearly all of these occurrences have been reported when the theater is dark and not in use for performances.

 Teller House – This historic building is one of the few that survived the 1874 Central City fire.
-Built at a cost of $84,000 in 1872, the owners spent an additional $20,000 for furnishings, making it the finest hotel (outside of Denver) west of the Mississippi.
+Built at the cost of $84,000 in 1872, the owners spent an additional $20,000 for furnishings, making it the finest hotel (outside of Denver) west of the Mississippi.
 In the beginning, the rate for this luxury hotel was 50 cents per night plus an additional $2.50 tariff.
 President Grant visited Central City and the Teller House in 1873 and again in 1876.
-For his 1873 visit, a path of silver ingots valued at $12,000 was laid from his carriage to the front door of the hotel as a “welcome mat.”
+For his 1873 visit, a path of silver ingots valued at $12,000 was laid from his carriage to the hotel’s front door as a “welcome mat.”

-This building houses the famous and mysterious “Face on the Barroom Floor” painting, done by Herndon Davis in 1934.
+This building houses the famous and mysterious “Face on the Barroom Floor” painting done by Herndon Davis in 1934.
 This lovely painting is carefully maintained today.